open-telemetry/opentelemetry.io/content/en/blog/2023/lambda-release.md

 [repo for Lambda layers](https://github.com/open-telemetry/opentelemetry-lambda) and they've been available on AWS for years.

-Which is totally correct.
-Thankfully, we're not remaking the wheel here.
+You're totally correct.
+Rest assured, we're not reinventing the wheel.
-However, there are some pre-existing problems that impact our users:
+However, there are some pre-existing problems that may impact users:

 - The OTel Lambda layers were only released as part of the [AWS Distribution for OTel (ADOT)](https://aws-otel.github.io/) and the